damselfly

 Understand

-Synthesize signals into actionable needs intelligence before crises peak — compressing weeks into hours.
+Synthesize signals into actionable needs intelligence — compressing the time from detection to decision.

 03 — Fund